How to Decorate a Hallway

 It takes a bit of extra planning and creativity to decorate a long hallway.
 You'll need to make smart decor choices to avoid cluttering the layout.
 Start by using striking colors, textures and furnishings to create a visual endpoint, then build out the look from there.
 In a windowless corridor, be sure to add some light fixtures that help the area appear open and more spacious.

 Introducing some color and texture to a long hall is an excellent way to liven up the layout.
 A runner rug with a sprawling, decorative pattern is an attractive, well-fitting option for those looking to add eye-catching appeal to the space and extra softness underfoot.
-When selecting a rug for your hall, make sure that the material can withstand the dirt, grime and moisture from heavy foot traffic.
+When selecting a rug for your hall, make sure that the material can withstand the heavy foot traffic.

 Narrow Hallway Decor